datacarpentry/shell-genomics/_episodes/04-redirection.md

 >
 {: .callout}

-Let's search for the string NNNNNNNNNN in the SRR098026 file.
+Let's search for the string NNNNNNNNNN in the SRR098026 file:
 ~~~
 $ grep NNNNNNNNNN SRR098026.fastq
 ~~~